How many SaaS applications does your organization use today? 1? 10? 100?

 To truly rein in SaaS sprawl, you need to see your SaaS data in a single, centralized view.
 But the problem with SaaS data is that it’s all different: Files stored in Google Drive differ from those in Slack which differ from those in Salesforce.
 They’re stored in different places, and each application has its own set of APIs for accessing that data programmatically.

 Solving this problem requires a new solution: “normalizing” SaaS application data so you can view it consistently in one place.
 You need to centralize and normalize data across all types, from users to files to messages to even IT-specific data objects, like tickets.
 While you are still faced with a mountain of SaaS application data, with normalization it starts to look less like kudzu and more like the neat, tidy vineyards of Napa Valley.
-And then you’re ready to plant more vines.

 It’s time to think critically about what SaaS sprawl means for your environment.
 What will you do to rein in the sprawl?

-We’ve spent the last two years building the first-ever true unified SaaS management platform, which centralizes and automates the administration of SaaS applications, launching it in December of 2016.
+We’ve spent the last two years building the first-ever true multi-SaaS management platform, which centralizes and automates the administration of SaaS applications, launching it in December of 2016.
 Expect more exciting announcements and functionality like this one throughout 2017 as we add on to the platform.
 To learn more, request a personalized consultation with our team.